alsoknownaszac/Frontend-Test-Vella/README.md

 4. **Product Listings, Search Bar, Product View, Cart, and Checkout Functionality**:
     - I implemented Product Listings on the home page and the category pages: On the category pages, products are dynamically fetched from the API based on the selected category.
     - After that implementing a search bar component that allowed users to search for products.
 This component would serve as the entry point for users to explore available products.
-    - For the product view component, I fetched product details from the API and displayed them in an appealing manner.
+    - For the product view component, I fetched product details from the API and appealingly displayed them.
 Users could now view essential information about each product.
     - Developing the cart component was a crucial step.
 This allowed users to see items they've added to their cart, creating a nice shopping experience.
     - The guest checkout component came next.
 I designed a user-friendly form to capture the necessary information for checkout.